FranMT-S/StockVision/client/README.md

-# Hillary Clinton Emails App
+# StockVision

-This is the frontend application that provides the search functionality for the Hillary Clinton Emails Challenge, the mails are stored in a cockroachdb database, the data must be loaded from the indexer project.
+This is the client application that provides the UI for the StockVision project, can search tickers and view their information of ticker and news, recommendations and historical prices.

 ## Enviroment variables
 Create a .env file based on .env.template, fill the values with your own.